samchungy/fastify-zod-openapi/README.md

 ### Custom Response Serializer

-The default response serializer `serializerCompiler` uses [fast-json-stringify](https://github.com/fastify/fast-json-stringify) under the hood.
+The default response serializer `serializerCompiler` uses [fast-json-stringify](https://github.com/fastify/fast-json-stringify).
+Under the hood, the schema passed to the response is transformed using OpenAPI 3.1.0 and passed to `fast-json-stringify` as a JSON Schema.

-If you wish to customise this or use the native `JSON.stringify` you can create your own with the `createSerializerCompiler` function.
+If you wish are running into any compatibility issues or wish to restore the previous `JSON.stringify` functionality, you can use the `createSerializerCompiler` function.

 ```ts
 const customSerializerCompiler = createSerializerCompiler({